Your Guide to Sigulda in Latvia – An autumn beauty

-This autumn I had the opportunity to visit Sigulda after a short community conference and I was surprised.
-An hour away from Riga (Latvia) by train, I was expecting to see some old architecture, but the place was surrounded by this calm vibe and a national park with some of the best colors I’ve observed.
-This guide to Sigulda is simply a resonation of the randomness there and including top places to visit in Sigulda.
+This autumn I had the opportunity to visit Sigulda, Latvia after a short community conference.
+An hour away from Riga (Latvia) by train, the place was surrounded by a calm environment and a national park with some of the best colors I’ve seen.
+This guide to Sigulda is simply a resonation of the randomness there and top places to visit in Sigulda.

 How to get to Sigulda from Riga?

-Well, you can rent a car or take a horse (just kidding, wouldn’t that be fun and Latvia is filled with tall trees, imagine being like a Robin Hood riding through the woods).
-I took a train, use this official latvia public transport website for information on timings and bookings.
-You can alternatively purchase your ticket at the station as well, a return ticket should cost you around 4 euros or less.
+You can rent a car or take a horse (would be nice for the baltics).
+I took a train, use this official Latvia public transport website for information on timings and bookings.
+You can purchase your ticket at the station as well, a return ticket should cost you around 4 euros or less.
 It’ll take you about 60 minutes to get there.
-The train may be a little old, but runs well to get you there while getting to enjoy a nice view.
+The train may be a little old but runs well to get you to destination while getting to enjoy a nice view.
 If you’re from the UK, you’ll be surprised to see they let you walk freely on the train tracks (my mom shouldn’t know I did).
-Here is the Sigulda train station.
+Here is the location of the Sigulda train station.

 Points to Visit

 1. Around Sigulda

-Just walk around the surrounding, that’s my first tip, be random, of course don’t get lost (insert inspirational quote on being lost) or wander into someone’s lawn, I am not responsible, being responsible for myself has been quite the burden.
-Walking around lets you really see that there is life beyond bustling cities, something I definitely sometimes forget and you know just to learn that you’re probably over evaluating time.
+Just walk around the surrounding, that’s my first tip, be random, of course, don’t get lost (insert inspirational quote on being lost) or wander into someone’s lawn, I am not responsible, being responsible for myself has been quite the burden.
+Walking around lets you really see that there is life beyond cities, something I definitely sometimes forget and you know just to learn that you’re probably over evaluating time.

 2. Skatu laukumiņš